mastodon/documentation/content/en/methods/featured_tags.md

 ---
 title: featured_tags API methods
-description: Feature tags that you use frequently on your profile.
+summary: Feature tags that you use frequently on your profile.
 menu:
   docs:
     weight: 100